MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/deep-dives/everything-about-switch.md

 }
 ```

-I have more examples of using regex in another article I wrote: [The many ways to use regex][].
+I have more examples of using regex in another article I wrote: [The many ways to use regex][The many ways to use regex].

 ### -File